How to Empower Your SEO with XML Sitemaps

 Depending on how often your website changes, its XML sitemap should generally be updated two to four times a year.
 If you’re constantly creating new pages for your site, update the XML sitemap at least once a month.

 Best practice #2: Omit URLs you don’t want indexed

 Ensure your XML sitemaps contain the absolute, canonicalized version of each page.
 Since you want to optimize web page crawling and prioritize the highest-quality pages on your website in an XML sitemap, there are certain pages you’ll want to avoid including in XML sitemaps.
 These include URLs that are:

 In general, (opens in a new tab) that influences Google search engine rankings.
 That applies to what you should focus on when creating an XML sitemap, as well, so omit low-quality web pages from your sitemap.

 Best practice #3: Use sitemap index files when necessary

 There are limits to the number of URLs you can have in an XML sitemap and limits to the maximum size a sitemap file can be.
 XML sitemaps accommodate a maximum of 50,000 URLs and limit the uncompressed file size to 50MB.
 Some plugins will limit a sitemap to even fewer URLs so your sitemap continually loads as quickly as possible.

 If a sitemap exceeds the limits, a sitemap index file is required, which will show all sitemap files.
-If you have an exceptionally large website, like an eCommerce site, you may choose to split up your large sitemaps and create multiple sitemap index files to make your site easier for Google to crawl and index.
-If this applies to you, you’ll likely want to create:
+If you have an exceptionally large website, like an eCommerce site, you may choose to (opens in a new tab) and create multiple sitemap index files to make your site easier for Google to crawl and index.
+If this applies to you, you'll likely want to create: